Electric Blue Acara: Complete Care Guide (With Expert Tips)

 This filter should be rated for at least 2x the size of the tank as these are relatively big fish.
 Electric blue acaras do best in a slow to medium flow, though they can adapt to higher water currents as long as there are areas of lower flow throughout the aquarium.
 Also, note that a higher flow can upset a sand substrate in addition to the disruption caused by your fish.

-Additional aeration is usually not necessary but an air stone can be used to help circulate lower portions of the tank and to add aesthetic.
+Additional aeration is not necessary but an air stone is used to help circulate lower portions of the tank and to add aesthetic.

 Lighting

-If the light fixture is too intense, then floating plants and other aquarium decorations can be used to diffuse bright areas.
-Keep in mind that a low water flow in addition to high lighting can fuel algae growth.
+If the light fixture is too intense, then floating plants and other aquarium decorations is used to diffuse bright areas.
+A low water flow in addition to high lighting can fuel algae growth.

 Aquatic Plants and Decorations

-As mentioned before, electric blue acara can be kept with a variety of live plants.
+As mentioned before, electric blue acara is kept with a variety of live plants.
 The problem is that these fish regularly uproot and disturb their surroundings, so the species of plants kept must be able to tolerate some rough handling.

-The same can be said about the aquarium decorations used.
+The same is said about the aquarium decorations used.
 Most cichlid enthusiasts keep their tanks simple with rocks, like Texas holey rock, ceramic flower pots, and driftwood.
-Electric blues will likely claim a piece of this real estate for themselves and guard it against other tank mates, though usually in a passive manner.
+Electric blues will likely claim a piece of this real estate for themselves and guard it against other tank mates, though in a passive manner.
 During spawning times, electric blue acara will become noticeably more aggressive and territorial.

 Great For African Cichlids